JeffrinMathew/Serverless-Microservices/README.md

 }

-*This was done by referring to AWS Documentation and Special help from Senior Soulutions Architect CloudwithRaj*
+*This was done by referring to AWS Documentation and Special help from Senior Solutions Architect CloudwithRaj*